niubility000/PDJ-Media-Repeater/README.md

 Swipe right (left arrow key on keyboard): jump to last sentence.

-Swipe Up: add this sentence to Favorate List.
+Swipe Up: add this sentence to Favorate List (in Single Sentence Repetition Mode) or remove this sentence from Favorate List (when playing favorite list).

 Swipe down: close this player.